 Learn about the frontiers of space and time while searching for extrasolar planets, studying active galactic nuclei, and investigating the sources of nature's most violent events.
-Research opportunites are available at world-renowned observatories as well as with the VERITAS experiment and the FERMI gamma-ray space telescope.
-Learn more about Astronomy & Astrophysics ›
+Research opportunities are available at world-renowned observatories as well as with the VERITAS experiment and the FERMI gamma-ray space telescope.

 Become a science educator and make a difference in propelling P-12 STEM education in the 21st century.